Healthy Strawberry Shortcake

 Instructions

-- Preheat the oven to 350°F. Grease an 8×8-inch baking pan.
-(We love this one that is freezer-safe and oven-safe.)
+- Preheat the oven to 350°F. Grease an 8×8-inch square baking pan.

 - In a medium mixing bowl, whisk together the flour, baking powder, and sea salt.